labex-labs/open-source-labs/javascript/javascript-basics/lab-functions/step1.md

 These functions, `document.querySelector` and `alert`, are built into the browser.

 > Please click on 'Go Live' in the bottom right corner to run the web service on port 8080.
-Then, you can refresh the HTTP 8080 Tab to preview the web page.
+Then, you can refresh the **Web 8080** Tab to preview the web page.

 If you see something which looks like a variable name, but it's followed by parentheses— `()` —it is likely a function.
 Functions often take [arguments](https://developer.mozilla.org/en-US/docs/Glossary/Argument): bits of data they need to do their job.
 Arguments go inside the parentheses, separated by commas if there is more than one argument.